Table of Contents

 taken as origin.

-Object GestureBuilder.scale(
+Object GestureBuilder.scale(scale);

 Changes the size of the strokes.
 The scaleX